Madhya Pradesh home minister threatens Sabyasachi Mukherjee with legal action for mangalsutra ad

 Narottam Mishra claimed that the advertisement was ‘highly objectionable and hurtful’.

-Madhya Pradesh Home Minister Narottam Mishra on Sunday warned that the state government will take legal action against fashion designer Sabyasachi Mukherjee if his new mangalsutra collection advertisement on social media is not removed within 24 hours.
+Madhya Pradesh Home Minister Narottam Mishra on Sunday warned fashion designer Sabyasachi Mukherjee of legal action if an advertisement promoting his new mangalsutra collection on social media was not removed within 24 hours.

 Mangalsutra is one of the wedding ornaments worn by married women in India as a symbol of their marital status.